TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_1/policy.md

 1. If employee details do not already exist, retrieve it using `get_employee_profile`.
 2. Retrieve the onboarding checklist of the employee from step 1 using `get_transition_data`.
-3. If the status of the checklist is to be updated to “closed”:
+3. If the status of the checklist is to be updated to “completed”:
    - Ensure all tasks and dependencies are completed from step 2.
 4. Update checklist accordingly using `update_onboard_checklist`.